Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/sql/README.md

     DELETE FROM cd.bookings;

-Or use TRUNCATE which is faster because does not write the deletion to the transaction log.
+Or use TRUNCATE which is faster because it does not write the deletion to the transaction log.

     TRUNCATE cd.bookings;